Mt-Lampert/tdd-svelte-vite/journal.md

 ## 2022-08-01

+## 15:05

+I had to adjust the error object format to the original format of axios response objects in the _catch_ branch.

 ### 11:10

 Using the mock system I built in commit '#8351af3', I built a working and tested validation message system for the `<Signup>` component.
 Worked flawlessly.
 Very, very nice!